-Environmental Pollution and Role of Business: Environmental pollution is contamination of environment by various substances that have adverse effects on living and non-living matters.
+Environmental Pollution and Role of Business: Environmental pollution is contamination of environment by various substances that have adverse environment by various substances that have adverse effects on living and non-living matters.
 Every business must take measures to protect the environment.
 Environmental pollution is of three types: Air Pollution, Water Pollution and Land Pollution